lolive/shinyshell-github/README.md

 ## deleterepo GITHUB_USER REPO_NAME :

+Delete a repo on GitHub

 Delete the repo REPO_NAME on the GitHub of user GITHUB_USER

 ## listrepos GITHUB_USER :

+List your repositories on GitHub

 List the GitHub repositories of user GITHUB_USER